Kampicoza/Kampicoza.github.io/docs/renting/renting.md

 ---
 layout: default
-title: How to Rent a Caravan
+title: How to rent a caravan
 nav_order: 4
 has_children: true
 permalink: /docs/renting